zwong91/openai-embedding-to-cloudflare-ai/README.md

-# OpenAI to Llama 3 AI
+# OpenAI embedding to Cloudflare AI

 This is example of using [Workers AI](https://developers.cloudflare.com/workers-ai/).
-This Cloudflare Worker provides a Base URL which allows you to make AI calls to the @cf/meta/llama-3-8b-instruct model using an OpenAI client.
+This Cloudflare Worker provides a Base URL which allows you to make AI calls to the @cf/baai/bge-small-en-v1.5 model using an OpenAI client.

 ## Usage